 - API metrics

 - API logs

-To get started, navigate to the Endpoints Frameworks for App Engine Python page.
+To get started, go to the Getting started with Endpoints Frameworks for Python page.

-This section describes common erratic behaviors when migrating to Endpoints Frameworks 2.0 and suggested solutions.
+This section describes common erratic behaviors when migrating to Endpoints Frameworks version 2.0 and suggested solutions.

-Endpoints Frameworks v2.
-If the old configuration is still present in the app
+the old configuration is still present in the application's configuration, the

-configuration, the Endpoints service will continue to treat the app as a v1 app.
+Endpoints service continues to treat the app as a version 1.0

-You may see requests in your App Engine logs being
+app.
+You might see requests in your App Engine logs sent to

 - url: /_ah/spi/.* script: ...